JerryZhao275/Realms-of-the-Bermuda-Isles/Activity-1-User-Stories.md

 As a player, I want to add a boss enemy at the end of the game that is harder to defeat, which can increase the challenge and sense of achievement.

 As a developer, I want to set a durability for the weapons, which makes the game more challenging for players.

+As a player, I want to be able to choose the difficulty level of the game, so I can play step by step.